Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 - Be open to learning from your mistakes.
 The folks who are the best at bouncing back in life are the ones who are humble, who are willing to ask themselves, “How can I become a better person because of what has happened?” when difficulties arise, whether those difficulties are at work or home.

 There is a crack in everything, that’s how the light gets in.

 — Leonard Cohen

 Resiliency isn’t something that people are just born with.
 It’s not an innate quality.
 Anyone can cultivate a resilient attitude.
-It develops over time and with the right mindset, your resiliency actually gets stronger and stronger with every adverse experience you face.
-In fact, in order to develop a resilient attitude you actually have to have "bad" experiences in life.
-You can’t develop a resilient mind-set without regular practice.
-So, instead of running away from adversity or trying to avoid it all together, face life's challenges head-on.
+It develops over time, and with the right mindset, your resiliency actually gets stronger and stronger with every adverse experience you face.
+In fact, in order to develop a resilient attitude, you actually have to have "bad" experiences in life.
+You can’t develop a resilient mindset without regular practice.
+So, instead of running away from adversity or trying to avoid it altogether, face life's challenges head-on.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Robert E Smith from Rochester, New York on February 22, 2017: